 However, not all the changes in business tax law are positive.
 Here are the negatives, starting with changes that apply generally to pass-through entities and corporations:

 - The new law disallows deductions for net interest expense that exceeds 30 percent of the business’s adjusted taxable income, but exceptions apply

 - New limits are set on net operating loss (NOL) deductions

 - The Section 199 deduction for qualified domestic production activities (commonly referred to as the “manufacturers’ deduction” and not to be confused with the new Sec.199A deduction) is eliminated

 - A new rule limits like-kind exchanges to real property that is not held primarily for sale, so there are generally no more like-kind exchanges for personal property

 - New limitations are placed on deductions for certain employee fringe benefits, e.g. entertainment and, in certain circumstances, meals and transportation

 Contact Breon & Associates in Harrisburg

 The list above is not meant to be exhaustive and should not be understood as comprehensive business tax advice.
 To get the most out of the new tax law, consult Breon & Associates for knowledgeable, individualized assistance in preparation and filing.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205